susestudio/studio-help/600_faq/900_browser_policy.md

 # Browser Support Policy

 We are committed to making SUSE Studio as accessible and consistent as we can.
 However, it is not practical for us to support every available operating system and web browser combination.
-Thus we have adopted the following graded browser and operating system support policy, which is inspired by [Yahoo's GBS](http://yuilibrary.com/yui/docs/tutorials/gbs/).
+Therefore we have adopted the following graded browser and operating system support policy, which is inspired by [Yahoo's GBS](http://yuilibrary.com/yui/docs/tutorials/gbs/).

 Please note that this does not mean SUSE Studio will only work on A-grade browsers - we expect it to work in all modern